John Goss (composer): Organist and teacher

-In 1821 Goss married his fiancée, and secured an appointment as an organist, at Stockwell Chapel (later known as St. Andrew's Church), in south London.
-He held this post for four years, before winning an open competition for the much more prestigious post of organist at of St. Luke's, Chelsea, then called Chelsea New Church, in December 1824.
+In 1821 Goss married his fiancée Lucy Emma New, and secured an appointment as an organist, at Stockwell Chapel (later known as St. Andrew's Church), in south London.
+He held this post for four years, before winning an open competition for the much more prestigious post of organist at St. Luke's, Chelsea, then called Chelsea New Church, in December 1824.
 The salary was £100 a year, equivalent to more than £80,000 in terms of 2009 incomes.

 Goss composed a small amount of orchestral music in this period.
 Two overtures, in F minor and E flat major, written circa 1824, were performed and published in 1827, with considerable success.
 He composed incidental music for John Banim's melodrama The Serjeant's Wife, performed at the English Opera House on 24 July 1827.
 The Observers sole comment on the composer's contribution was, "The music, which is by Mr. Goss, neither delights nor offends."
 Thereafter, Goss avoided orchestral composition, declining a request from the Philharmonic Society of London for another orchestral piece in 1833.
 As a composer, Goss became known for his vocal music.
 His solo songs and glees were much performed and were well reviewed in the musical press.

 In 1827, while retaining his organ post at Chelsea, Goss became professor of harmony at the Royal Academy of Music, a position he held until 1874.
-Among his pupils during his 47-year tenure were Arthur Sullivan, Frederic Cowen and Frederick Bridge.
+Among his pupils during his 47-year tenure were Arthur Sullivan, Frederic Cowen, Frederick Bridge, and Stephen Kemp.
 His biographer Judith Blezzard describes Goss as "a distinguished and painstaking teacher, and a tasteful and virtuoso performer on the organ, creating marvellous effects on the then comparatively rudimentary instrument."

 In 1833 Goss entered his anthem, "Have mercy upon me, O God," in the Gresham Prize Medal competition for the best original composition in sacred vocal music.
 His work won the prize, beating S. S. Wesley's, setting of "The Wilderness".
 Goss dedicated his anthem to his old teacher Thomas Attwood; it was performed at the Mansion House in June 1834.
 Goss's other main work of 1833 was his instructional book An Introduction to Harmony and Thorough-Bass, which became a standard work and went through 14 editions.